2mol/pboy/README.md

 For the latter to work, `~/.local/bin/` needs to exist and be in your `PATH`.
 Alternatively, put it in `/usr/local/bin`.

+## Linux, any distro

+I am still looking to package Paperboy for Debian/Ubuntu, Arch/Manjaro, Fedora, Doge Linux, or whatever else people install these days.

+Any pointers or help with regards to generate `.deb`, `.rpm`, AUR `PKGBUILD`, etc is appreciated.
+Ideally this could be mostly automated in CI, in the end Paperboy is just a single binary with a dependency or two.
+How do other packages do it?
+If you got a good example or link, open a GitHub issue!

-## Stack
+## Cabal/Stack

 Make sure you have `poppler` installed, which will provide both `pdftotext` and `pdfinfo`.
 On Linux, install `poppler` with your package manager of choice.
 If you are on Mac and using Homebrew you can do `brew install poppler`.

-Assuming you have stack, the following will compile, then install the `pboy` executable in your `.local/bin`:
+Assuming you have cabal or stack, the following will compile, then install the `pboy` executable in your `.local/bin`:

 ```
 $ git clone git@github.com:2mol/pboy.git
 $ cd pboy
 $ stack install
 ```

+Replace `stack install` with `cabal new-install` at your leisure.

 ## Nix